How much do you cost? Will it help if I tell you that I’m on a budget or I have a small wedding?

 I only want a disc of images.
 That’s not a question, why are you answering it like it is?

 Because you don’t really just want a disc of images.
-We know you may have a tight budget and don’t want to deal with the costs of albums or prints right away which is why we include digital high resolution images with all our services.
+We know you may have a tight budget and don’t want to deal with the costs of albums or prints right away which is why we include an electronic transfer of all of the high resolution images with all our services.
 However, your photos deserve to make it out of the computer and into a book or on your walls at some point.
 When you are ready we hope you’ll want us to design an album or a wall collection for you.
 Everything (that’s absolutely EVERYTHING) looks better in print.
 The magic of photos comes from seeing them daily, and remembering the people and the moments associated with them.
 They deserve more than just getting filed away on a hard drive.

 Will you travel?
 Do you charge for travel?